derceg/explorerplusplus/Documentation/User/Sphinx/menus/tools/options/general.rst

 hierarchically to enable **Explorer++** to re-construct its settings, etc. at program startup).

-By default, the XML file is named .config.xml and is located in the installation folder, usually ...\\Program Files\\Explorer++ v1.2 (your version might be different).
+By default, the XML file is named config.xml and is located in the installation folder, usually ...\\Program Files\\Explorer++ v1.2 (your version might be different).
 You can change where the config file is found by setting the environment variable ``EXPLORERPP_CONFIG`` to